 Every project started the same way.

 Step 1: Write the CLAUDE.md file.
-Before any code, I wrote an agent constitution.
+Before any code, an agent constitution.
 What the project is.
 What the agent’s role is.
 What it should always do, what it should ask about first, and what it should never do.
-This file became the project’s source of truth.
+The skeleton stayed constant across projects; the guardrails got more specific each time.
+The Engram version is the compact baseline; the Conduit and Arbiter versions show how it grows under contact.

 Step 2: Create GitHub Issues for coordination.
-I used issues as durable state.
+Issues as durable state.
 Each issue had clear acceptance criteria with checkboxes.
 Labels routed work: focus:core-functionality, phase-1-foundation, priority:high.
 The agent could not close an issue until every checkbox was checked.

 Step 3: Let the agent build.
-I would point the agent at an issue, it would work, open a PR, and I would review.
+Point the agent at an issue, it works, opens a PR, I review.
 Repeat.

 The workflow sounds simple.
 Getting it to work required learning some lessons the hard way.